openalea/openalea/doc/source/developer.rst

 Follow those rules:

   * If you have normal text, use '>>>' and a space.
-  * If ithere is an indentation, you should use the '...'  and a space
+  * If there is an indentation, you should use the '...'  and a space
   * If a statement returns text on the standard output, it should be there as well and should be exactly what is expected.
   * You cannot always foreseen the expected output (for instance id of a function), then add the ``#doctest: +SKIP`` string after the statement you do not want to test.